 Inserts ensure the absorption of moisture and are placed in the middle of the wool cover or are folded around the child.
-How much your baby pees and how often you change the nappy determines the type and amount of inserts.
+How much your baby pees and how often you change the nappy determines the type and number of inserts.

 Liners made of 100% organic cotton are ideal as top layer.
 They absorb the moisture quickly and pass it on downwards, but still allow moisture feedback.
-Liners made of 100% wool are often used for children who are sensitive to moisture.
+They are also ideal for newborns because the fabric reliably catches the still liquid faeces.

 “What do I need ? – That is probably the most confusing question at the beginning”

-A newborn doesn’t pee a lot, hence inserts of cotton are sufficient.
+A newborn doesn’t pee a lot, hence, inserts of cotton are sufficient.
 With time more absorption will be needed, which is then provided through boosters or multiple layers of different fabrics.
-There is no straight forward answer to the question “What do I need”, because every child is different and every parent prefers a different system.
+There is no straight forward answer to the question “What do I need” because every child is different and every parent prefers a different system.
 However, some general things apply:

 - The classical muslin nappy is folded around the child and hold together with a nappy clip.
 This is probably the cheapest option to start with wool nappies.

 - Liners made of terrycloth (100% organic cotton) reliably catches the still liquid faeces of newborns, hence, the wool cover gets dirty less often